AFKoffee/wasmgrind/book/src/developers_guide/wasm_threadlink.md

 # Wasm-Threadlink

 Wasm-Threadlink is an essential crate when it comes to compiling programs to WebAssembly for usage with Wasmgrind.
-It wraps the internal runtime API such that it is imported by the WebAssembly binary and provides convenient wrapper functions for thread management and synchronization.
+It wraps the internal runtime ABI such that it is imported by the WebAssembly binary and provides convenient wrapper functions for thread management and synchronization.

 ## Thread Management API
 The thread management API of Wasm-Threadlink closely follows the threading API of the Rust standard library.
 Therefore, the internal implementation does also reuse large parts of the standard library threading implementation.
 This is a breakdown of the most important concepts.